bytex-solutions/snamp/README.md

 * JDK 7 or higher (Oracle HotSpot or OpenJDK is recommended but not required)

 ## How to build
+First, you should build SNAMP using _Development_ profile.
+After, you can switch to _Release_ profile and build SNAMP Distribution Package.

 Not all dependencies located at the Maven Central.
 Some dependencies are proprietary libraries.
 Therefore, it is necessary to prepare your local Maven repository as follows.